J-Course: Terms and Conditions (2023)

 - Students may cancel their enrolment up to five (5) business days before the first class of the term for the enrolled course.
 Students are required to notify J-Course via email in order to cancel their enrolment.
 Course fees will be refunded minus a cancellation fee of $50.

-- Students who wish to cancel their enrolment after the above cancellation deadline due to circumstances beyond their control are eligible to receive a refund equal to 50% of any remaining course fees.
+- Students who wish to cancel their enrolment after the above cancellation deadline are eligible to receive a refund equal to 50% of any remaining course fees.
 Students are required to notify J-Course via email in order to cancel their enrolment.
 The amount refundable is calculated from the date that J-Course receives notification of the student’s cancellation request via email.
 Cancellations received by 5pm on regular business days will be lodged the same day.
 Any cancellations received after 5pm or on weekends or holidays will be lodged the next business day.

 - Individual class refunds are not available.